 The re-enrolment pool includes workers who’ve used their opt-out rights or voluntarily ceased active membership of their employer’s qualifying scheme.
 It also includes workers who’ve remained in the employer’s scheme after choosing to reduce their pension contributions below the minimum level required for a qualifying scheme.
-For example, they might have taken this action after the April 2018 contribution step-up – and it means the scheme stops being a qualifying scheme for that particular worker.

 The employer can exclude the following groups from its cyclical re-enrolment assessment.

 - Workers who are active members of the employer’s qualifying scheme on its re-enrolment date.

 - Workers aged under 21 – or who are at state pension age or over – on the re-enrolment date.